kevindprice/coriolis/README.md

 I have a few ideas for potential future improvements to this website.

-1. The associated article, linked in the model (https://kevindprice.github.com/coriolis/ideas) has a page with interesting throws or ideas of things to do with the model.
-I believe the website would be more engaging if this were moved onto the model page itself, into a clickable gallery.
-There would be left and right arrows with a small text explanation for each setting, and you could click through the different settings and learn about the Coriolis effect more easily, instead of burying it in an article sub-link.
-This would make it easier to make sense of the model.

-2. Add a social aspect somewhere?
+1. Add a social aspect somewhere?

-3. Make a setting to view the throw from an inertial reference frame.
+2. Make a setting to view the throw from an inertial reference frame.

-4. Add a Google analytics tag to monitor web traffic.

 ### Tools from Create React App